Political economy of violence, conflict and development

 - international dimensions of conflict resolution and post-conflict reconstruction.

-A particular feature of this module is the group case study presentation, accounting for 20% of the total module grade.
-Students form groups of five or six and in the third term present an analytical case study on a place/theme, during a two day workshop.
+A particular feature of this module is the group case study presentation, accounting for 30% of the total module grade.
+Students form groups of three or four and present an analytical case study on a place/theme as a video or animated powerpoint.
 Students attend a weekly lecture and participate in a weekly seminar group.
 Seminar sessions include student presentations and group discussion of assigned readings related to the lecture topics.

 At the end of this module, a student should be able to demonstrate: